How to Find a Surrogate Mother

 The surrogacy contract is a legal document that details the rights and responsibilities of both the IPs and the gestational surrogate.
 The contract is a foundation for establishing the IPs’ legal parental rights.
 A quality surrogacy agreement provides the IPs with legal protection during the surrogacy process and ensures that the IPs have legal parental rights at the time of the baby’s birth.
 Fertility Source Companies will refer you to one of our in-network legal professionals, who is experienced in surrogacy laws and contracts.

-Meeting Your Surrogate
+Step 3: Meeting Your Surrogate

 Fertility Source Companies coordinates and moderates the initial match meeting between surrogates and intended parents.
 Feeling prepared can help facilitate a smooth meeting between all parties.
 Here are some tips for getting ready for your initial meeting: